isaacjia/Tileseq_alignment_free_pipeline/README.md

 for i in *Tile21_*.merged.fq.gz; do cutadapt -a GGAGTTCCTGTCCAAGGTGAAACAAATG...GGATCCGGCGCAACAAACTTC --minimum-length 20 -q 10 -O 12 -e 0.1 -o ${i%$suffix}.merged.clip.fq.gz $i ; done
 ```

-# Use starcode to generate tile_cluster.txt fiels
+## Use starcode to generate tile_cluster.txt fiels.
+Uniq can do the same thing
-## set distance as 0
+### set distance as 0

 ```
 for i in *.merged.clip.fq.gz; do gunzip $i; done